 Elections

 If at the close of nominations there are no more valid candidates in a particular Geographic Region than there are seats on the ccNSO Council available for that Geographic Region, then the nominated candidates shall be selected to serve on the ccNSO Council.
 Otherwise, an election shall be held to select the ccNSO Councillors from among the valid candidates.
-In such an election, a majority of all ccNSO members in the Geographic Region entitled to vote shall constitute a quorum, and the selected candidate must receive the votes of a majority of those cast by ccNSO members within the Geographic Region.
-The voting will be conducted as follows: the voters are required to indicate on the ballot the candidate of their choice, and the winner is the candidate who receives more votes.
-In the event two or more candidates have received the same number of votes in the election, and no winner can be identified, a run off election will be conducted between these candidates.
+In such an election, a majority of all the Emissaries in the Geographic Region entitled to vote shall constitute a quorum, and the selected candidate must receive the votes of a majority of those cast by the Emissaries from the Geographic Region.
+The voting will be conducted as follows: the voters are required to indicate on the ballot the candidate of their choice, and the winner is the candidate who receives the plurality of the votes.
+In the event two or more candidates have received the same number of votes in the election, and no winner can be identified, a run-off election will be conducted between these candidates.

 The full record of the number of votes will be published at the end of selection process on the ccNSO Website.
-The results of the election will be announced by the Election Manager.
+The results of the election will be announced by the Election Process Manager.
 The Chair of the ccNSO Council shall inform the ICANN Secretary of the selection.

 Removal of a Councillor